cserteGT3/PlayGround/SzimGeo-ICP/README.md

 And here's a help for [Github Markdown](https://guides.github.com/features/mastering-markdown/)

 This repository is edited on Windows.
-Therefore my git client handles the line endings.
+Therefore my git client handles the line endings (Checkout Windows-style, commit Unix-style lin endings).

 ### TODOs:
 - [x] Remove Random pkg if not needed